princeton-sns/scuba/client-bench/README.md

 jupyter notebook
 ```

-You will likely need to install matplotlib, pandas, and tikzplotlib via pip in order for the notebooks to run:
+You will need to install matplotlib, pandas, and tikzplotlib via pip in order for the notebooks to run:

 ```sh
 pip install [package]